it-at-m/lhm_actions/docs/actions.md

 ### action-pr-labeler

-Action to automatically label opened pull requests using the configuration file in `.github/labeler.yml` of the repositories.
+Action to automatically label pull requests using the configuration file in `.github/labeler.yml` of the repositories.
 More information about the configuration of the `labeler.yml` file can be found in [official documentation](https://github.com/actions/labeler)

 <!-- prettier-ignore -->